garrandall/popular-music-data/tracks/magnet-and-steel-walter-egan.md

   ranking_list: Billboard Hot 100
   start_date: '1978-10-21'
 ---
-(Ooh, ooh, ah)
+(Oh oh ah)

-Now I told you, so you ought to know (ooh)
+Now I told you, so you ought to know (oh
-It takes some time for a feeling to grow (ooh)
+It takes some time for a feeling to grow (oh
-But you're so close now, I can't let you go (ooh)
+But you're so close now, I can't let you go (oh
 And I can't let go